TortoiseWolfe/rn_Turtorial_Outline/README.md

   const router = useRouter();
   const { authToken } = useAuth();

-  // If no authToken, forcibly redirect to sign in useEffect(() => {
+  // If no token, forcibly redirect to sign in useEffect(() => {
     if (!authToken) {
       router.replace("(auth)/sign-in");